 Frederick and Julia Frothingham moved to the Hotel Kempton at 237 Berkeley.
 In July of 1892, Eliza (Lillie) Frothingham married to Alfred W. Martin, a Unitarian clergyman.
 After their marriage, they lived in Tacoma, where he was pastor of the First Free Church.

 Charles Strong died in March of 1893.
-Mary Strong continued to live at 258 Beacon, joined by her brother-in-law and sister, William H. Burlen and Caroline (Baker) Burlen, and her mother, Mary B. (Dennie) Baker, the widow of William Wilson Baker.
+Mary Strong continued to live at 258 Beacon, joined by her brother-in-law and sister, William Henry Burlen and Caroline Clapp (Baker) Burlen, and her mother, Sarah Bryant (Dennie) Baker, the widow of William Wilson Baker.
 They previously had lived in an apartment at 308-310 Commonwealth.
 William Burlen was a hide and leather merchant.

 They continued to live there during the 1896-1897 winter season.
-In 1897, Mary Strong traveled abroad, and William and Caroline Burlen and Mary Baker moved to an apartment at 502 Beacon.
+In 1897, Mary Strong traveled abroad, and William and Caroline Burlen and Sarah Baker moved to an apartment at 502 Beacon.

 On June 3, 1897, 258 Beacon was acquired from Mary Strong by Annie Hardon (Burr) Farlow, the wife of Dr. John Woodford Farlow.
 They previously had lived at 234 Clarendon.

 John Farlow was an ear, nose, and throat specialist, and served as an instructor in laryngology at Harvard Medical School.
 He continued to own and maintain his medical offices at 234 Clarendon after he and his wife moved to 258 Beacon.